seafoam6/lets-kill-css/PITCHME.md

 }
 ```

-Someone at Tumblr convinced their team there would be something called `blue_button` and something called `blue_button_right`.
+The Tumblr team agreed there would be something called `blue_button` and something inside of that button called `blue_button_right`.

 note: I've worked on similar projects, where by the end, the client had us move `blue_button_right` to the left, but no one wanted to search/replace all their CSS, rename everything and repair all the css.
-So `blue_button_right` just happened to live to the left of `blue_button_left`
+So `blue_button_right` just happened to live to the left of `blue_button_left`... that's CSS

 ---

 # JavaScript to the Rescue
-If you have the full power of JavaScript, why let the limitations of CSS get in your way?

-note: CSS is antiquated when used in complex apps.
+note: If you have the full power of JavaScript, why let the limitations of CSS get in your way?
+JS is handling the creation of the HTML for the dom... it can do css too.
+CSS is antiquated when used in complex apps.
+IF JS wasn't the best why would we all be at his meetup?
 ---

-### styles in React
+### styles in CSS

 in CSS:
 ```